-Laser technology is one of the four major technological breakthroughs of the 20th century, alongside computers, semiconductors, and atomic energy technologies.
-Over the years, it has been widely adopted in the fields of optical communications, medical treatments, testing, and material processing.
+Laser technology stands as one of the four pivotal technological breakthroughs of the 20th century, alongside computers, semiconductors, and atomic energy technologies.
+Its widespread adoption spans diverse fields, including optical communications, medical treatments, testing, and material processing.

-In recent years, the development of laser technology in the field of material processing has been particularly impressive, with applications such as laser marking, cutting, drilling, and welding.
-Among these, laser welding has become especially popular, as it has several unique advantages over traditional welding methods, such as argon arc welding and resistance welding.
+In recent years, the advancements in laser technology for material processing have been particularly noteworthy.
+Applications such as laser marking, cutting, drilling, and welding have seen significant improvements.
+Laser welding, in particular, has gained prominence due to its distinct advantages over traditional welding methods like argon arc welding and resistance welding.

 This article utilizes a 150W quasi-continuous pulse fiber laser as the welding light source.
 The technical specifications of the laser can be found in Table 1.